Dayton DUI Breath Test

 Less than 30 minutes after catching a concert at the Nutter Center, you stand on the side of the road.
 Red and blue flashing lights create a frightening pattern over the officer’s face, but you hardly notice.
 You’ve never taken a breath test before, but the results can’t be right—you’ve barely had anything to drink!

 The officer doesn’t seem to understand or care, referencing the “accurate” results and insisting that you’re past the legal limit.
 No matter what the results or the police may say, it’s important not to panic.
 Above all, don’t admit guilt.
-Take a quick inventory of the last few hours of your life, then call Suhre & Associates and speak with a DUI defense attorney that has experience sorting through breath test results that don’t add up.
+Take a quick inventory of the last few hours of your life, then call Suhre & Associates and speak with a Dayton DUI defense lawyer that has experience sorting through breath test results that don’t add up.

 It’s Not All Black and White or Even Math

 A breath test is so much more than just the numbers that appear on the screen.
 Just like a clock is run by a complex internal mechanism, a long list of specific techniques and possible contributing factors weigh in on the accuracy of the results of your breath test.
 The police officer must follow multiple procedures while administering the test.
 In addition, you may have certain physical conditions that could affect the accuracy of the results.
 No matter what the police and prosecutors may say, if you feel that the results of the breath test don’t add up, you may be right.

 Suhre & Associates has experience defending DUI cases in Dayton.
 We know that a case is far from over if the sole incriminating evidence is a breath test.
 Our attorneys know what factors may cause breath test results to be inaccurate.
 Through a thorough review of your case, we will help you prepare a solid defense by identifying possible weaknesses in the evidence presented by the prosecution.

 - Lack of continuous observation for 20 minutes before the test.

 - Belching or burping during the 20 minutes before the test.